What are soft skills?

 A good leader does not simply make commands, they inspire and encourage their team, and they care about those who work with and for them.
 Leadership is not reserved for bosses, managers and supervisors, and a person with leadership skills has the ability to take ownership and authority over even the smallest of projects or tasks.

-7. Time management & organization
+7. Time management & organisation

 Knowing you can trust your team to get the job done promptly, without compromising the quality of the work, is hugely important.
-Time management is more than just showing up on time and delivering work when it’s asked for, it’s about knowing how to prioritize, how to schedule, and how to make the very most of the time you’ve got.
+Time management is more than just showing up on time and delivering work when it’s asked for, it’s about knowing how to prioritise, how to schedule and how to make the very most of the time you’ve got.
 Time management doesn’t just improve productivity and efficiency, it will also have a positive impact on the quality of the work you produce.